 Called to serve his country in World War II, Milford was assigned as an official artist of the United States Army and was sent to Burma and India to record activities there.
 Because of the distinction of his W.P.A. and other wartime artwork, he was honored with a one person exhibition at the Corcoran Gallery in Washington D.C.
 One of his paintings was selected by President and Mrs. Franklin Roosevelt for the White House Collection.
 This publicity and attention widely enhanced his career.

-After the war, he lived in several locations in California, and traveled in Alaska and Greenland, and ultimately developed the idea of traveling watercolor workshops.
-Zornes has also taught watercolor workshops all over the world including in China, Alaska, Mexico, Ireland, Italy, Spain, and Hawaii.
+After the war, he lived in several locations in California, and found time to travel and paint in Alaska and Greenland.
+After teaching at Pomona College he began to also develop the idea of traveling workshops which took him all over the world including China, Alaska, Mexico, Ireland, Italy, Spain and Hawaii.

-Paintings by Milford Zornes are in the collections of the Metropolitan Museum of Art, Corcoran Gallery of Art, Los Angeles County Museum of Art, Butler Institute of Art, National Academy of Design, San Diego Museum of Art, Laguna Beach Museum of Art, U.S. War Department Collection, Library of Congress Collection, Pomona Public Library, the Fontana Public Library,and Shatford Library, Pasadena City College, Gardena High School Art Collection, all in California.
+COLLECTIONS: Metropolitan Museum of Art, Corcoran Gallery of Art, Los Angeles County Museum of Art, Butler Institute of Art, National Academy of Design, San Diego Museum of Art, Laguna Beach Museum of Art, U.S. War Department Collection, Library of Congress Collection, Pomona Public Library, Fontana Public Library, Shatford Library, Pasadena City College and many private collections worldwide.

 ASSOCIATIONS: National Academy of Design, A.W.S.
 (American Watercolor Society) past president, West Coast Watercolor Society.
 He is considered one of the most influential of the "California Style" Movement which began in about 1930.

 It is with great pleasure that the THUNDERBIRD FOUNDATION FOR THE ARTS, presents this very important collection of paintings by Mr. Zornes which date from the 1940's to 1996.